AdobeDocs/experience-manager-64.pt-BR/help/assets/interactive-videos.md

 * Durante a reprodução, conforme os produtos são usados no vídeo, o produto idêntico aparece à direita como uma imagem em miniatura.

-* Clique na miniatura para pausar o vídeo e abrir a visualização rápida do produto.
+* Clique na miniatura se desejar pausar o vídeo e abrir a exibição rápida do produto.
 Por exemplo, clique na imagem em miniatura de KitchenAid no vídeo para visualizar um giro de 360 graus do mixer ou amplie o zoom para ver os detalhes do mixer.

 <!-- There was a link here that showed the video frame of an interactive video and when the reader clicked the frame the video would play https://experienceleague.adobe.com/tools/dynamic-media-demo/shoppable-video/AXIS/index.html.
 This now needs to call a new interactive video-->